“1980 WK 18 AFC Division Playoff Oakland Raiders (12-5) @ Cleveland Browns (11-5) Red Right 88”

 Especially if you consider the playing conditions of this playoff game between the Raiders and Browns, this is one of the best playoff games of all-time in NFL history.

-Cleveland, Ohio just from Lake Erie in January with snow on the ground, even though it didn’t snow in this game.
-Frigid conditions, Cleveland Municipal Stadium that wasn’t just an outdoor stadium, but an open air stadium as well.
-Where the lake was just off of the stadium and the end zone by the lake only had one deck of seats.
-So there wasn’t any protection from that part of the field from the cold air and wind.
-So you literally felt the frigid wind coming off of the lake in that stadium from that end zone.
+Cleveland, Ohio just from Lake Erie in January with snow on the ground, even though it didn’t snow in this game, frigid conditions, Cleveland Municipal Stadium that wasn’t just an outdoor stadium, but an open air stadium as well, where the lake was just off of the stadium and the end zone by the lake only had one deck of seats, so there wasn’t any protection from that part of the field from the cold air and wind, so you literally felt the frigid wind coming off of the lake in that stadium from that end zone.

 The Raiders were a big, strong, physical, team on both sides of the ball.
 That ran the ball and stuffed the run.
 Attacked the quarterback and protected the quarterback.
 The Browns were a finesse pass first team that was questionable on defense and prone to getting beat by big physical teams that ran the ball very well.

 The Browns didn’t blow good teams out because they gave up a lot of yards and sometimes points as well.
-And were also behind a lot late in games and having to come back.
+And we’re also behind a lot late in games and having to come back.
 The Raiders on the other hand when they were in the playoffs, they tended to win and hammer their opponents and put them away convincingly.